 If you are in need of specialty software to complete your thesis or coursework, get in touch with us at firstname.lastname@example.org.

 You will need access to a stable internet connection to access remote learning.
 Note that common places to access public or shared wifi (i.e. coffee shops, libraries) may or may not be safely accessible.
 Some internet service providers may be reduced-cost internet access, with options varying depending on your location.
+Zoom support provides bandwith requirements as well as tips for improving WiFi connection issues.

 Remote learning may involve technologies and modes of learning that are new to you.
 If you have concerns, get in touch with your professor and with Disability & Accessibility Resources.